Not so fun as to be discounted during the happy hour special.

-One pimp salad: Spinach and a little arugula, roasted beets, craisins, candied pecans and crumbled goat cheese, custom dressed with a complementary figgy vinaigrette.
+One pimp salad: Spinach and a little arugula, roasted bets, craisins, candied pecans and crumbled goat cheese, custom dressed with a complementary figgy vinaigrette. $9.33.

-The rich, peppery green made famous by Vincent “Vinnie” Antonelli in My Blue Heaven is the perfect underlayment for this hearty salad topped with a grilled, marinated hanger steak and bleu cheese.
+The rich, peppery green made famous by Vincent “Vinnie” Antonelli in My Blue Heaven is the perfect underlayment for this hearty salad topped with a grilled, marinated hanger steak and crumbly bleu cheese. $15.31

 Short Rib Tacos

-We might not always get the approval of Mommie Dearest for the shenanigans we pull around here, but she’s a-ok with this cabernet-marinated hanger steak, grilled to order with roasted reds and the veggie du jour.
+We might not always get the approval of Mommie Dearest for the shenanigans we pull around here, but she’s a-ok with this cabernet-marinated hanger steak, grilled to order with roasted red potatoes.

 *Please call restaurant for item availability.